Nursing BSc (Hons)

 What makes Nursing at Worcester special?

-- Will qualify you to register in practice with the Nursing and Midwifery Council
+- Degree qualifies you to register with the Nursing and Midwifery Council

 I would encourage anybody who is thinking of studying at the University of Worcester to do so.
 Throughout my training, tutors at the university were extremely supportive and encouraging.

 Emily Freestone, Adult Nursing graduate.

 Clearing 2017 - call us on 01905 855111

 If you apply during the current UCAS cycle you will require 104 UCAS Tariff points.